kanaria69/Mainecoco/README.md

-## Past, present, and future walked into a bar....
-It was tense.
+## What do you call an Argentinian with a rubber toe?
+Roberto